Place names considered unusual: For negative reasons

 An example of this would be the once common English street name Gropecunt Lane, whose etymology is a historical use of the street by prostitutes to ply their trade.
 During the Middle Ages, the word cunt may often have been considered merely vulgar, having been in common use in its anatomical sense since at least the 13th century.
 Its steady disappearance from the English vernacular may have been the result of a gradual cleaning-up of the name; Gropecunt Lane in 13th-century Wells became Grope Lane, and then in the 19th century, Grove Lane.
 In the city of York, Grapcunt Lane (grāp being the Old English word for "grope") was renamed Grope Lane and is now called Grape Lane.
 In Bristol, Gropecount Lane was sometimes being contracted to Grope Lane by the late 15th century.
-This was later euphamised to Grape Lane, or in the 18th century Hallier's Lane.
+This was later euphemised to Grape Lane, or in the 18th century Hallier's Lane.
 However, the old name was only finally obliterated by the City Council's decision to rename the street Nelson Street, following the death of Admiral Lord Nelson at the Battle of Trafalgar.

 The Swedish village of Kräkånger, whose name could be interpreted as "vomit regret", changed its name to Lövsele in 1951.

 A similar case was in the town of Sasmuan, Pampanga, in the Philippines, formerly known as "Sexmoan" based on attempts by Spanish friars to transcribe Sasmuan; it was unanimously changed into Sasmuan in 1991, because of negative sexual connotations associated with the place name.